AshtonIzmev/dataghobot/README.md

 * Grid search
 * Blending

-This is a modest try to do so
+This is a modest try to do so begining with hyperoptimisation of datascience models